Matcha

 Matcha is a good remedy to use when losing weight.
 This tasty tea can, among other things, eliminate hunger feelings and is a good alternative to thirst quenchers that contain a lot of sugar, or are sweetened with artificial sweeteners.

-Matcha supports the immune system.
+Matcha supports the body.
 That's because the leaf of this green tea contains both polyphenols and antioxidant L-theanine.
 This amino acid has a calming effect on the brain.
-It is sometimes claimed that Matcha works very well to take away stress.
+It is sometimes said that Matcha works very well to take away stress.

 The benefits of Matcha